QDaria/QDaria.github.io/_sources/intro.md

 # Fundamental Core Values: The Pillars of Our Quantum Quest

+::::{grid-item-card}
-***Our core values aren't mere buzzwords.
+Our core values aren't mere buzzwords.
 They embody the principles and beliefs that guide every facet of our organization, from the most intricate research decisions to overarching strategic initiatives.
 These values are our compass in the quest to democratize quantum technology and unveil its transformative potential to the world.Our core values aren't mere buzzwords.
 They embody the principles and beliefs that guide every facet of our organization, from the most intricate research decisions to overarching strategic initiatives.
-These values are our compass in the quest to democratize quantum technology and unveil its transformative potential to the world.***
+These values are our compass in the quest to democratize quantum technology and unveil its transformative potential to the world.

 ## Values